Emetophobia Treatment: CBT & Exposure Therapy

 Although these behaviours make you feel better in the short term, they could worsen your long-term symptoms.
 To learn more about safety behaviours.

 A good treatment plan will help you write out a plan to drop your safety behaviours.
 You can stop all your behaviours at once, or you can gradually cut them out.
+I recommend that you have a written plan to stop safety behaviours because you may have a lot of them.

 Medications for Emetophobia